Who is an international student?

 With students representing 135 countries around the world, the USC campus mirrors the rich diversity of the global community.
-International students make up nearly a quarter of our entire student population, and 15 percent of students admitted for the fall 2017 semester came from countries outside the U.S.
+International students make up nearly a quarter of our entire student population.

 At USC, an international student is an individual of foreign nationality who will be entering, or has already entered, the United States with a student visa.
 Students already residing in the United States and holding other non-immigrant visas (for instance, an E2, H2, or L2) are also considered international students.

 With the few exceptions noted below, international students follow the same application steps as other first-year or transfer applicants.
 We are familiar with the educational systems of most countries and will consider your application within the context of your educational environment.